Jive Jones

 Denny Ira Kleiman (born c.
 1975–1976), professionally known as Jive Jones (sometimes stylized as JIVEjones or JIVE), is an American singer, songwriter, and producer.
 Raised in Florida, he got involved in the Miami nightclub scene as a teenager and became a songwriter and producer.
 Among the hits he penned were Mandy Moore's "Candy" (1999) and Anastacia's "Cowboys & Kisses" (2001).

 In 2001, Jones signed with Jive Records, with plans to release his debut album later that year.
 His debut single, "Me, Myself & I", received play on US pop radio stations and went into rotation on MTV.
-Internationally, it charted in the UK and became a top 20 hit in the Netherlands.
+Internationally, it charted in the UK and became a top-20 hit in the Netherlands.
 His debut album, also titled Me, Myself & I, did not receive a US release, but was released internationally on October 5, 2001.
 Jones also co-hosted the MTV game show I Bet You Will.

 Career

 1990s–2000s: Songwriting and production

 Born and raised in Florida, Jones began writing music when he was 12 years old.
 He spent his teen years in the Miami club scene, working at Liquid, a Miami nightclub, which allowed him to make music industry connections.
 He initially drew attention for his work in music production and songwriting, working on tracks for Rachid, Mandy Moore, Anastacia, and Innosense.
-Among the singles he produced were "Candy," a 1999 hit by Moore, and "Cowboys & Kisses," a 2001 hit by Anastacia.
-In 2004, he considered pursuing legal action against Moore, claiming that he had been denied songwriting royalties for "Candy."
+Among the singles he produced were "Candy," a 1999 hit by Moore, and "Cowboys & Kisses", a 2001 hit by Anastacia.
+In 2004, Jones considered pursuing legal action against Moore, claiming that he had been denied songwriting royalties for "Candy".
 Jones also co-founded The Womb, an online radio station.

 Concurrent with his solo recording, Jones continued to produce other artists' work as well, including Biohazard's sixth studio album, Uncivilization, released in September 2001.
 While recording his solo album, Jones also recorded with Innosense, P.M.
 Dawn, Kim Ferron, and Shooting Blanks.